PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release

 Level Two processing applies calibrations and corrections to count rate images on a per-exposure level.
 This stage performs background subtraction (for MIRI data), initial world coordinate assignment, flat-fielding, and photometric calibration.
 The details for each step here are given at \url{https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_image2.html}.
 As with Level One, we keep most of these at the observatory-recommended defaults.

 In this stage, we combine into a single master background frame the MIRI background observations in image space.
 A background estimate is calculated per-pixel after applying sigma-clipping and combining all dithers executed during the off observation.
 In the case of PHANGS-{\it JWST}, the MIRI background observations are obtained in parallel during the NIRCam science observations and as a result, the dither used is also the one executed to obtain the NIRCam images.
 When constructing the background image, we use a relatively strict sigma-clip of $1.5\sigma$.
 Our background fields occasionally contain clear foreground stars or background galaxies and this strict tolerance limits the number of negative artifacts seen in our calibrated images, although in a few cases unavoidable artifacts persist.
+These are extended background galaxies that the dither pattern fails to remove, and appear as negative spots in our background images.
+Work is ongoing to mitigate for this in this step (e.g.\ by masking sources and interpolating over missing data), but our current data occasionally contain these artifacts.
 For our larger mosaics, we expect the overall noise level to be slightly lower because we acquire background observations for every NIRCam position, meaning we generate a background from more observations.

 This background estimate is then subtracted from the science image.
 Following this step, we obtain fully calibrated individual tiles (in units of MJy/sr), to which we perform a number of bespoke steps before mosaicking.
 We note that for this data release, the flux calibration does not take into account the decrease in sensitivity at long MIRI wavelengths.
 This will be updated in a future version of the data.